 when is DUI a felony in florida

-A DUI in Florida becomes a felony under specific circumstances, primarily involving repeat offenses or aggravating factors.
+A DUI in Florida becomes a felony under specific circumstances, primarily when it involves repeat offenses or aggravating factors.
 If an individual faces a second or subsequent DUI within a specified timeframe, typically ten years, the offense is elevated to a felony.

 Also Read: How Long Does A DUI Stay on Your Record in Florida?